openstack-archive/fuel-main/docs/user/networks.rst

 ^^^^^^^^^^^^^^^^

 Vlan manager mode is more suitable for large scale clouds.
 The idea behind this mode is to separate groups of virtual machines, owned by different projects, on L2 layer.
-It VLAN Manager it is done by tagging IP frames, or simply speaking, by VLANs.
+In VLAN Manager it is done by tagging IP frames, or simply speaking, by VLANs.
 It allows virtual machines inside the given project to communicate with each other and not to see any traffic from VMs of other projects.
 Switch ports must be configured as tagged (trunk) ports to allow this scheme to work.